springboardmentor24680x-proj/Autonomous-Cognitive-Engine-for-Deep-Research-and-Long-Horizon-Tasks/README.md

-Autonomous Cognitive Agent System Project Description This project implements an Autonomous Cognitive Agent System using Python, LangChain, LangGraph, and Groq-powered Large Language Models.
+Autonomous Cognitive Agent System Project Description:
+This project implements an Autonomous Cognitive Agent System using Python, LangChain, LangGraph, and Groq-powered Large Language Models.
 The system is designed to showcase how intelligent agents can autonomously interpret user intent, plan actions, interact with tools, store long-term memory, and collaborate with other agents to complete complex tasks.
 Rather than operating as a single prompt-based chatbot, the system follows a structured and extensible design that evolves from a basic agent into a fully coordinated multi-agent workflow with persistent state and controlled execution.